omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 the unknown planet accumulates (see first chart).

 By 1846 the planet longitude was more than 2 arc minutes too slow .
-Like Kepler before thjem, who had problems with Mars orbit, they struggled to fit Uranus' orbit into their numeric models.
+Like Kepler before them, who had problems with Mars orbit, they struggled to fit Uranus' into their numeric models.

 This, I guess, is what made Verrier and Adams consider a new planet.
 I suppose they also relied on Kepler's 3rd law.
 Since the new planet was